CodeYourFuture/CYF-PD/content/blocks/using-the-slack-app/readme.md

     time: 10
     goal: For everyone to actively use Slack and reply in a thread
     content: >-
-      * O﻿ne trainee posts something on the cohort Slack *(for example, do you like Slack? or What is your favourite colour?)*
+      * One trainee posts something on the cohort Slack *(for example, do you like Slack? or What is your favourite colour?)*

       * Every trainee must reply to it - this exercise only finishes if we have the same number of replies as the number of trainees in the class!